Stably Embedded Pairs of Ordered Abelian Groups: Towards a characterisation of stable embeddedness

 (Right-to-left) We show first that every 1-type over $G$ realised in $G'$ is definable.
-Then, at the end of the proof, we deduce that all types realised in $G'$ are definable, using an argument similar to the case of Presburger arithmetic.
-Let $a\in G'\setminus G$ be a singleton.
+Then, at the end of the proof, we deduce that all types realised in $G'$ are definable, using an argument similar to the case of regularly ordered abelian groups.
+Now, let $a\in G'\setminus G$ be a singleton.
 Define

 We will show that $\tp(a/\Theta G)$ is definable.
 Then, since by assumption (and pure stable embeddedness of $\Gamma$ in $G$, see Corollary~\ref{Cor:Chain-Rib-StEmb}) $\tp(\beta/G)$ is definable for all finite tuples $\beta \in \Theta$, we deduce that $\tp(a/G)$ is definable.